Subscribe to stay on top of our latest content!

 Written by Lauren Shaw

 Many of us are feeling fatigued from the lack of work-life balance working from home has caused.
-However, for the sake of our mental and physical wellbeing, we need to make more of an effort for us to invest our time into other parts of our everyday life; away from being a productive workforce.
+However, for the sake of our mental and physical well-being, we need to make more of an effort for us to invest our time into other parts of our everyday life; away from being a productive workforce.

 At FLG, we’ve put together some useful tips and tricks to help you be more productive in your everyday life to give you a greater feeling of fulfilment.